 As with all writing, writing blog posts requires skill.
 To keep your reader interested, you should think about the structure of your piece and write appealing articles.
 You can help your readers grasp the core concept of a post by providing headings, subheadings and clear paragraphs.
-If people understand and like an article, they will be much more inclined to share, like, tweet and link to it – and that will increase your rankings.
-So, if you want to improve your Google rank, improve your writing skills!
+If people understand and like an article, they will be much more inclined to link, share and tweet about it – and that will increase your rankings.
+So, if you want to improve your rankings, improve your writing skills.
+Start with these tips on how to write an SEO-friendly blog post!

 For some, writing for SEO purposes and writing to attract and captivate your audience could seem like two conflicting goals.
 I totally disagree.
 Indeed, if you want a readable and SEO-friendly blog post, the words you want to be found for should be in a very prominent place.
 But, over-using keywords severely hampers the readability of your text, which you definitely don’t want to do.